FridolfSvensson6054/Project1_Meditation_Website/README.md

 Credits
 Favicon generated in https://www.favicon-generator.org Pictures for website all taken from [pixabay](https://pixabay.com/).
-Social media buttons in footer https://www.w3schools.com/howto/howto_css_social_media_buttons.asp.
+Social media buttons in footer [W3schools]https://www.w3schools.com/howto/howto_css_social_media_buttons.asp.
-The icons in the footer were taken from https://fontawesome.com/ Guidense during the project from my mentor Rory Patrick.
+The icons in the footer were taken from [FontAwesome]https://fontawesome.com/ Guidense during the project from my mentor Rory Patrick.

+What I wanted to do
+One thing I wanted to do was add a a background image to the forum page so it would have looked better for laptop/pc users.
+So that the forum was in a block and easy to read but the empty right part of the screen was a relaxing image.
+The layout of the forum page on mobile and tablet is good and did not need any additional image to make the page look more livly.